What every programmer needs to know about game networking

 In the original Quake you felt the latency between your computer and the server.
 Press forward and you’d wait however long it took for packets to travel to the server and back to you before you’d actually start moving.
 Press fire and you wait for that same delay before shooting.

 If you’ve played any modern FPS like Call of Duty: Modern Warfare, you know this is no longer what happens.
-So how exactly do modern FPS games seem to remove the latency on your own actions in multiplayer?
+So how exactly do modern FPS games remove the latency on your own actions in multiplayer?

 When writing about his plans for the soon to be released QuakeWorld, John Carmack said: